 Explore all of the projects we have created from 1984 to the present day here.

-Our brand new mashup performance course for young people in Sheffield.
+Our brand new mashup performance company for young people in Sheffield.

 Forced Entertainment's hallucinatory new work about optimism, individual agency and the desire for change

 Every Shakespeare play ever written condensed into a series of 36 forty five minute works played out on a one metre square tabletop